Invariance under quantum permutations rules out parastatistics: Methods

-and all the representations $\vec\pi\mapsto V_{\lambda,j}(\vec \pi)$ in this equation are irreducible and pairwise inequivalent.
-Let us now implement the invariance of all physical predictions under $V_+(\vec\pi)$ on the level of states, and postulate that all allowed states are invariant under all these quantum coordinate transformations.
-Using Schur's Lemma again (see Lemma~\ref{supp:lem:LemSchurConsequence} in the Appendix), the requirement $[V_+(\vec \pi)_S\otimes\I_A,\rho_{SA}]=0$ for all $\vec \pi\in S_N^Q$ implies
+and all the representations $\vec{\pi}\mapsto V_{\lambda,j}(\vec{\pi})$ in this equation are irreducible and pairwise inequivalent.
+Let us now implement the invariance of all physical predictions under $V_+(\vec{\pi})$ on the level of states, and postulate that all allowed states are invariant under all these quantum coordinate transformations.
+Using Schur's Lemma again (see Lemma \ref{lem:direct_sum_tensor_isomorphism} in Supplementary Note 1), the requirement $[V_+(\vec{\pi})_S\otimes\I_A,\rho_{SA}]=0$ for all $\vec{\pi}\in S_N^Q$ implies